Effective field theory interpretation of ATLAS measurements involving the Higgs boson, electroweak bosons and the top quark: Conclusion

 The main set of results, where di-Higgs measurements are not included, is accompanied by the corresponding simplified likelihood model results to facilitate the reinterpretation of the results outside the ATLAS Collaboration.
 A total of 47 operators and linear combinations of operators are simultaneously constrained.
 A variant of these results including di-Higgs measurements is also provided, where the Higgs-boson self-coupling coefficient $c_H$ is added to the fit basis, and constrained simultaneously with the other coefficients.
 No significant deviations from the SM predictions are observed.

-A comparison of results interpreted with a linearised SMEFT model that only considers terms suppressed by factors up to $\Lambda^{-2}$, and a variant including quadratic terms that considers all available terms, including those with suppression factor $\Lambda^{-4}$, shows that the effect of operators suppressed by $\Lambda^{-4}$ can significantly affect constraints on Wilson coefficients for a mass scale of $\Lambda$=1 TeV.
+A comparison of results interpreted with a linearised Standard Model effective field theory model that only considers terms suppressed by factors up to $\Lambda^{-2}$, and a variant including quadratic terms that considers all available terms, including those with suppression factor $\Lambda^{-4}$, shows that the effect of operators suppressed by $\Lambda^{-4}$ can significantly affect constraints on Wilson coefficients for a mass scale of $\Lambda$=1 TeV.

-The results discussed also include the re-interpretation of the measurements in terms of the two-Higgs-doublet models and heavy-vector-boson models, establishing EFT as an interface between the measurements and BSM physics.
+The results discussed also include the re-interpretation of the measurements in terms of the two-Higgs-doublet models and heavy-vector-boson models, establishing effective field theory as an interface between the measurements and beyond-Standard Model physics.